 Animal Welfare Policy

-Working with animal welfare experts, we’ve extensively reviewed the experiences we offer involving animals.
+Working with animal welfare experts, at ANIMONDIAL, we’ve extensively reviewed the experiences we offer involving animals.
 As a result, we’ve created and implemented a comprehensive set of policies to ensure your trip doesn’t have a detrimental effect on the welfare of working, captive or wild animals.
 This has included phasing out a number of experiences that didn’t meet our animal welfare standards and introducing ethical alternatives.

 Where possible, animal encounters that we offer will have a positive effect, either on the individual animals you’re seeing or on the species as a whole.
 For example, proceeds from visiting a well-run animal sanctuary will help to support its work, while seeing wild animals in their natural environment encourages local people to conserve species and their habitats as they themselves see the benefits from wildlife tourism.